How to Become a Graphic Designer (2021 DEFINITIVE GUIDE)

 You can learn to design in different ways, and it all boils down to the time spent on the actions that matter the most:

-- Get involved in as many design projects as possible (go do a postcard for your mom, a business card for your brother, a logo for a friend. etc.).
+- Getting involved in as many design projects as possible (go do a postcard for your mom, a business card for your brother, a logo for a friend. etc.)

 When I look back at my own process of becoming a graphic designer, I don’t think it was hard.
 I just see that it took time.